Take it easy - too much exercise is (apparently) bad for you

-It maintains your weight, is beneficial to your heart health, and even strengthens your bones (among a whole host of other things).
+It maintains your weight, is beneficial to your heart health, mental health, and even strengthens your bones (among a whole host of other things).

 However, scientists at the University of Illinois at Chicago are warning that if you exercise too much, it could be just as bad for you as not doing any at all.